Siege of Merv (1221): Background

 Merv, also formerly known as "Alexandria", "Antiochia in Margiana" and "Marw al-Shāhijān", was a major Iranian city on the historical Silk Road, situated in Khorasan.
 Capital of several polities throughout its rich history, Merv became the seat of the caliph al-Ma'mun and the capital of the entire Islamic caliphate in the beginning of the 9th century.
 In the 11th–12th centuries, Merv was the capital of the Great Seljuk Empire.
 Around this time, Merv turned into a chief centre of Islamic science and culture, attracting as well as producing renowned poets, musicians, physicians, mathematicians and astronomers.

 Great Persian polymath Omar Khayyam, among others, spent a number of years working at the observatory in Merv.
-As Persian geographer and traveller al-Istakhri wrote of Merv: "Of all the countries of Iran, these people were noted for their talents and education."
+Persian geographer and traveller al-Istakhri wrote of Merv: "Of all the countries of Iran, these people were noted for their talents and education."
 Arab geographer Yaqut al-Hamawi counted as many as 10 giant libraries in Merv, including one within a major mosque that contained 12,000 volumes.

 During the 12th–13th centuries, just before the Mongol conquest, Merv may have been the world's largest city, with a population of up to 500,000.
 During this period, Merv was known as "Marw al-Shāhijān" (Merv the Great), and frequently referred to as the "capital of the eastern Islamic world".
 According to geographer Yaqut al-Hamawi, the city and its structures were visible from a day's journey away.

 Prelude

 There are conflicting reports as to the size of the total Mongol invasion force.
 The highest figures were calculated by classical Muslim historians such as Juzjani and Rashid al-Din.
 Modern scholars such as Morris Rossabi have indicated that the total Mongol invasion force cannot have been more than 200,000; John Masson Smith gives an estimates of around 130,000.
 The minimum figure of 75,000 is given by Carl Sverdrup, who hypothesizes that the tumen (the largest Mongol military unit) had often been overestimated in size.
 The Mongol armies arrived in Khwarazmia in waves: first, a vanguard led by Genghis' eldest son Jochi and the general Jebe crossed the Tien Shan passes, and started laying waste to the towns of the eastern Fergana Valley.
 Jochi's brothers Chagatai and Ogedai then descended on Otrar and besieged it.
 Genghis soon arrived with his youngest son Tolui, and split the invasion force into four divisions: while Chagatai and Ogedai were to remain besieging Otrar, Jochi was to head northwest in the direction of Gurganj.
-A minor detachment was also sent to take Khujand, but Genghis himself took Tolui and around half of the army — between 30,000 and 50,000 men — and headed westwards.
+A minor detachment was also sent to take Khujand, but Genghis himself took Tolui and around half of the army—between 30,000 and 50,000 men—and headed westwards.